sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 the number of project pods according to resource load.

-Specifically, you deploy a `strimzi kafka operator` to the cluster and create a three-broker Kafka cluster with a single topic named *sjkinput* spread over ten partitions.
+Specifically, you deploy a `strimzi kafka operator` to the cluster and create a three-broker Kafka cluster with a single topic named *sjkinput*.
+This topic is spread over ten Kafka partitions.
 Detailed configuration instructions are beyond the scope of this document.

-**Note to Scott**
-What is spread over 10 partitions?
-The cluster or the topic?
-If the cluster, the dependent clause needs to be moved.

 Use the following helpful hints: